magnusmel/evaluation-guide/content/evaluation-guide/app-capabilities/strategic-partner-cloud.md

 ## 8 How Can I Run Mendix on IBM Cloud? {#ibm-cloud}

-IBM has ensorced Mendix has their  low-code development platform on top of IBM Cloud.
-This partnership brings a seamless integration between Mendix Platform and IBM Cloud.
+IBM has endorsed Mendix has their low-code development platform on top of IBM Cloud.
+This partnership brings seamless integration between Mendix Platform and IBM Cloud.

-IBM Cloud can be selected within the Cloud Settings of your app, so you can deploy your applicatin with 1-click to the IBM Cloud or IBM Cloud is selected by default when selecting one of the IBM Starter apps.
+IBM Cloud can be selected within the Cloud Settings of your app, so you can deploy your application with 1-click to the IBM Cloud.
+IBM Cloud is selected by default when selecting one of the IBM Starter apps.

 ![IBM-Cloud-integration](attachments/ibm_integration-cf2.png)

-IBM Cloud integration provided within the Mendix Portal is based on IBM CLoud, Cloud Foundry.
+IBM Cloud integration provided within the Mendix Developer Portal is based on IBM Cloud, Cloud Foundry.